 “Hope for the best, prepare for the worst”, the old saying goes.
 And we should keep this in mind when it comes to picking a health care agency.
 We want an agency to be there for us should the worst case scenario transpire.
-But we also want a health care agency that can help us out long before we get to a
+But we also want a health care agency that can help us out long before we get to a worst case scenario.
+Here are some things seniors and their loved ones should look for in a health care agency.

 Of course, we should point out, that there are plenty of seniors out there who are perfectly healthy and perfectly capable of taking care of themselves.
 But that doesn’t change the fact that there are fewer healthy 80 year olds than there are healthy 40 year olds.
 If only we could all live to the ripe old age of 100 and never have a significant health problem before our time comes.
 But for the vast majority of us, that won’t be the case.